 (Do they not see the birds enabled to fly in the open air?
 None holds them up except Allah.
 Indeed, there are signs in this for people who believe) {16/79}

-9- Your very own existence Human beingspoints you to your Creator
+9- Existence of Human beings leads to the Creator

 Think about yourself.
-You became a thing after having been nothing.
-You were created from a drop of sperm, to a clot until you ended up a complete creature.
-This is solid proof of the power and wisdom of your Creator.
+You became an entity after nothingness.
+You were created from a drop of sperm, then a clot until you became a complete creature.
+This is a solid proof of the power and wisdom of your Creator.
 This should lead you to thank Him by submitting yourself to Him only

 (Does Human not remember that We created him beforehand, when he was nothing?)
 (19/67)